Allegany County schools place 11 on Class 1A All-State teams

 Fort Hill's Jabril Daniels is one of three running backs along with Ben Wells of Brunswick and RJ Wilheim of Patterson Mill.

-Logan Vanmeter and Braydin Sines from the Sentinels were two of the offensive line selections.
+Logan Vanmeter and Brayden Sines from the Sentinels were two of the offensive line selections.

 Dayton Llewellyn from the Miners was also chosen at offensive line.